gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 ## Running GNSS-SDR Tests

 In order to execute the tests, you must build GNSS-SDR from source.
 If the Google C++ Testing Framework source code is not already present in your system (and pointing the `GTEST_DIR` environment variable to the root of the souce code tree or, on Debian-based GNU/Linux distributions, doing `sudo apt-get install libgtest-dev`), it will be automatically downloaded from its Git repository, compiled and linked to GNSS-SDR at building time.
+The CMake script automatizes all those steps for you.

 GNSS-SDR are divided in two categories: